-While roots can harm your foundation, they can cause other problems, too.
+When you make a bad choice in trees, foundation damage is sure to occur.
 It’s imperative to keep tree roots away from underground utilities.
 To be on the safe side, make sure trees are installed a minimum of 5’-10’ away from utilities.
 Where driveways or sidewalks are concerned, it’s best to plant them at a distance of 6-7’ away if you’re installing a medium-sized tree, and up to 20’ away if the tree is known for having large, encroaching roots.
 It may be beneficial to install a root barrier to protect your house or driveway from damage.

 If you have issues, learn how to pick the best tree that will not damage your foundation.
 If foundation repairs are needed, contact HD Foundations.
 We service the entire DFW Metroplex.